jmelendez2269/HomeLab/implementation_plan.md

 2.  **Access Jellyfin:**
     - Find the Tailscale IP address of your Windows PC from the Tailscale admin console.
     - Your neighbor can now access your Jellyfin server at `http://YOUR_TAILSCALE_IP:8096`.
 They will see only the libraries you granted them access to.

+---

+## 10. Phase 7: AI-Powered Subjective Tagging (Optional)

+For the ultimate in personalized curation, you can use a local AI model to automatically tag your movies with your own subjective categories.
+This allows you to create collections that are perfectly tailored to your tastes.

+A Python script, `ai_tagger.py`, has been provided to facilitate this.
+It works by:
+1. Fetching metadata for each movie in your Jellyfin library.
+2. Prompting a local AI model to assign your custom subjective categories.
+3. Applying these categories as tags to the movies in Jellyfin.

+These tags can then be used by Jellyfin Meta Manager (JMM) to create dynamic collections.

+For detailed instructions on how to set up and use this advanced feature, please refer to the `ai_tagger_README.md` file.